JasiHime/jasihime.github.io/webpage/docs/quickstart.md

 ## Scheduler
 The scheduler used is **Slurm Workload Manager**, developed by SchedMD.
 Slurm has a very in depth documentation themselves, which could be useful to read through, for a more in depth understanding of how this software works [Quick Start User Guide](https://slurm.schedmd.com/quickstart.html).

-The information here is the configurations you will need to know to use the University of Glasgow HPC.
+The information here is the configurations you will need to know to use the cluster.

 ### Resources
-Compute servers, or also called nodes, can carry different resource configurations, to fit different workloads.
+Compute servers - also referred to as nodes - can carry different resource configurations, to fit different workloads.
 For example, some servers might offer high amount of CPU, while others offer GPU resource.

 === "Central"